 Tuition fee, total: SEK 65000

 What would a climate change leadership in practice look in different contexts and places in the world?
 How can you as a student initiate and lead processes that mitigates emissions and adapts societies to a changing climate?

-The course starts with an intense first part in Uppsala where specially invited guest teachers and the Zennström visiting professor in Climate Change Leadership at Uppsala University, combined with interactive workshops, gives you a background on the complexity of the issues as well as inspiration for what you can work on during the course.
+The course starts with an intense first part in Uppsala where invited guest teachers and interactive workshops give you a background on the complexity of the issues as well as inspiration for what you can work on during the course.
 The ideas and experiences you bring to the course are also very important in the process.
 During the end of this intensive start-up you choose, individually or in a group, a practical thematic area you want to work on, in Uppsala, Sweden or internationally.
 The main part of the course focuses on the actual work with your chosen area combined reports back ‘home’ and discussions with other students, teachers and coordinators at CEMUS (in Uppsala and online).
-The course ends with a creative summary of the work you have done, communicated mid-December in Uppsala.
+The course ends with a creative summary of the work you have done, communicated at CEMUS Sustainability Festival mid-December in Uppsala.

 Take the chance and devote a full semester to learning more about climate change leadership and work for a better world!

 Welcome to Climate Change Leadership in Practice 2022